worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.

+- **2026-03-07: MAJOR ARCHITECTURAL REFACTORING of Part 1 ("The Vitals").** This is a complete, foundational overhaul of the document's core diagnosis and narrative structure.
+    - **New Narrative Flow:** Part 1 has been re-ordered for maximum clarity and persuasive power, moving from the "Goal" (The Great Relief) to the "Deconstruction of Old Beliefs" (The Myths), before delivering the core "Diagnosis" (The Primal Wound).
+    - **Upgraded Core Diagnosis:** The "Core Wound" section has been completely rewritten to center on the mechanistic process of the "Primal Wound" and the "Hijacking of the Coherence Engine," grounding the entire framework in a new, more powerful psycho-biological model.
+    - **New Foundational Sections:** Several crucial new sections have been added, including **"The Great Scaling,"** which connects the personal wound to societal dysfunction, **"The Myth of Technological Salvation,"** which completes the deconstruction of Civilization 1.0's core beliefs, and **"A Note on Blame, Justice, and the Work Ahead."**
+    - **New Diagnostic Tool:** A comprehensive **"Diagnostic Table"** has been added to the "Primal Wound" section, providing a powerful, at-a-glance summary of the substitutions made across the entire architecture of human cooperation.
 - **2026-02-01**: Updates to the *Vitals* part, including the addition of a new subsection **From We to Me: The Great Fragmentation**, a new section **The Great Scaling: From the Nursery to the Nation**, and a new diagram **Diagnostic Table: Substitutions in the Human Cooperative Engine**.
 - **2026-01-23**: A major update including:
    - **Fortified the Economic Model:** The "Economy of Capital" section has been rebuilt to lead with **"Contribution through Creation" ("Sweat Equity")**, making the plan more inclusive from the start.
 The "Economy of Time" now includes a **"Lifecycle Banking"** mechanism to pragmatically manage the transition to a 2-day workweek.
 The concept of a "Luxury Class" has been replaced with a more sustainable and well-defined **"Profound Comfort"** baseline, explicitly constrained by the **"Hard Ceiling of Planetary Boundaries."**